xsigmu06/Digital-electronics-2/Labs/Project/README.md

 ## Code description and simulations

-Most of the functionality is implemented directly in 'main.c' accessible [here](main.c).
+Most of the functionality is implemented directly in `main.c` accessible [here](main.c).
 Libraries used are native for C, avr libraries and also from creator [Peter Fleury](http://tinyurl.com/peterfleury).

 ### Interrupts

 #### Timer0
 Since the lowest possible value (without further alterations) for interrupt via timer overflow is for timer0 (16 _μs_), it is used for measuring the width of _Echo_ high.
 This should not diminish accuracy too much, as it is reasonably fast (lowest resolution is 0.272 _cm_).
 EDIT: The measurement error is up to 5 cm in greater distances.

-In it's ISR state FSM (Finite State Machine) is used with two states: `TRIG` & `STATE_ECHO_MEAS`.
+In it's ISR (Interrupt Service Routine) `TIMER0_OVF_vect`, state FSM (Finite State Machine) is used with two states: `TRIG` & `STATE_ECHO_MEAS`.

 - `TRIG` state sends 10us Trigger pulse
 - `STATE_ECHO_MEAS` state measures width of Echo signal and calculateds distance in _cm_.

 #### Timer1
-ISR is used for displaying the measured Front and Back on LCD and UART, turning on LEDs bars for front and for back sensor individually.
-Four Leds on each sensor are used.
-When distance is smaller than 15 cm - 4 Leds are turned on.
-If distance is smaller than 50 cm a bigger than 15 cm, 3 Leds are turned on.
-Two Leds are turned on, when distance is smaller than 100 cm and bigger than 50 cm.
-If distance is between 100 and 125 cm, one led is turned on.
-If distance is bigger than 125 cm, Leds are turned off.
+`TIMER1_OVF_vect` ISR is used for displaying the measured distance for Front and Back modules on LCD and UART, and turning on/off LED bars based on distance (as seen on table) for both sensors individually.
+LED bars consists of 4 individual LEDs.
+For example, when distance is smaller than 15 _cm_ - all are turned on.
+On the other hand, if distance is bigger than 125 _cm_, LEDs are turned off completely.

 |distance[cm]|No of turned on LEDs|
 | :--: | :--:|